Toshiba: 2000 to 2010

 In 2001, Toshiba signed a contract with Orion Electric, one of the world's largest OEM consumer video electronic makers and suppliers, to manufacture and supply finished consumer TV and video products for Toshiba to meet the increasing demand for the North American market.
 The contract ended in 2008, ending seven years of OEM production with Orion.

 In December 2004, Toshiba quietly announced it would discontinue manufacturing traditional in-house cathode-ray tube (CRT) televisions.
 In 2005, Matsushita Toshiba Picture Display Co.
 Ltd. (a joint venture between Panasonic and Toshiba created in 2002) stopped production of CRTs at its factory in Horseheads, New York.
 A year later, in 2006, it stopped production at its Malaysian factory, following heavy losses.
 In 2006, Toshiba terminated sales of CRT TVs in Japan and production of in-house plasma TVs.
 To ensure its future competitiveness in the flat-panel digital television and display market, Toshiba has made a considerable investment in a new kind of display technology called SED.
-This technology, however, was never sold to the public, as it was not price-competitive with LCDs.
+This technology was never sold to the public, as it was not price-competitive with LCDs.
 Toshiba sold its share in SED Inc. to Canon after Nano-Proprietary, which owns several patents related to SED technology, claimed SED Inc. was not a subsidiary of Canon.

 Before World War II, Toshiba was a member of the Mitsui Group zaibatsu (family-controlled vertical monopoly).
 Today Toshiba is a member of the Mitsui keiretsu (a set of companies with interlocking business relationships and shareholdings), and still has preferential arrangements with Mitsui Bank and the other members of the keiretsu.
 Membership in a keiretsu has traditionally meant loyalty, both corporate and private, to other members of the keiretsu or allied keiretsu.
 This loyalty can extend as far as the beer the employees consume, which in Toshiba's case is Asahi.